Maxihau/Cocktail-Ordering/readme.md

 ### Execution

-Before executing, please add your Discord token into the "Discord_Token.txt" file in the repository in order to work.
-(To create a Discord Token, see this [instruction](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)).
+Before executing, paste your Discord token into the "Discord_Token.txt" file in the repository (To create a Discord Token, see this [instruction](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)).

 Execute the following classes in any order:
 * Discord_BOT.py